 As a conclusion, the enhancement from a facilitator is important especially to utilize the virtual medium for online distance learning as part of students' education and guidance.
-Thus, the Glasgow Coma Scale (GCS) assessment is a vital part of the nursing procedure to maintain the accuracy of nursing record as well as to improve knowledge and competency level in performing Glasgow Coma Scale (GCS) in a clinical setting among undergraduate nursing students.
+Thus, the Glasgow Coma Scale (GCS) assessment is a vital part of the nursing procedure to maintain the accuracy of nursing record as well as to improve knowledge and competency level A Comparison of the Online Distance Learning and Traditional Learning Methods in performing Glasgow Coma Scale (GCS) in a clinical setting among undergraduate nursing students.
 The online distance learning undergraduates also need to be exposed more to the required involvement in the virtual class before they enter the course.